 Running Workout for Beginners

-When starting your running journey, you need to build endurance and get your bones, muscles, and joints accustomed to the impact that running has.
+When starting your running journey, you need to build stamina and endurance and get your bones, muscles, and joints accustomed to the impact that running has.
 Your training plan should include building your cardio fitness and adjusting to the vigors of running, which is best done and progressed slowly.

 Because the last thing you want is to get injured.
 Here you’ll run for a certain distance or time, walk for a certain distance or time, gradually reduce the time you walk, and increase the time you run.
 Here is an example: